Regional : Southeast Asia Public Management, Financial Sector, and Trade Policy Facility

 |Sector / Subsector||

 Finance / Finance sector development - Inclusive finance - Infrastructure finance and investment funds - Insurance and contractual savings

 Industry and trade / Industry and trade sector development - Small and medium enterprise development

-Public sector management / Decentralization - Public expenditure and fiscal management
+Public sector management / Decentralization - Public administration - Public expenditure and fiscal management

 |Description||The transaction technical assistance (TA) facility will provide technical support, capacity building, and policy advice to prepare a series of ensuing programs and projects to strengthen public management, financial sector, and trade policies in the Southeast Asian developing member countries (DMCs) of the Asian Development Bank (ADB) during 2019-2022.
 The TA facility will combine supports for policy and reform actions required by the Southeast Asian DMCs to prepare various policy-based and project loans during 2019-2021.
 The TA facility, therefore, enables ADB to strengthen its engagement with policies and reforms in the Southeast Asian DMCs, thereby strengthening results and outcomes of the reforms, catalyzing resources needed for development, strengthening ADB's knowledge services and support to the DMCs, and improving ADB''s response to client needs with respect to policy designs, capacity building, and knowledge management.|

 |Project Rationale and Linkage to Country/Regional Strategy||